laserpants/code-overload/README.md

     x = 42

 In functional programming, the left-hand and right-hand side of the equals sign are substitutable for each other both ways.
 That is, unlike in a language like C, the above notation truly asserts an equality.
-A consequence of this is that we can apply something called *equational reasoning* to program code written in a pure functional language.
+A consequence of this is that we can apply *equational reasoning* to program code written in a pure functional language.
 To contrast this, the type of operation performed by C-like languages is sometimes referred to as a *destructive assignment*.

 ### Haskell